BT134/my-weather-dashboard/README.md

 * Wind Speed
 * UV index

-Previous searched cities remain on the page so that you can view them again.
+> Previous searched cities remain on the page so that you can view them again.

-## User Storey:
+## User Storey
 ```md
 AS A traveler
 I WANT to see the weather outlook for multiple cities